-- How do you feel today? etc. - Have you been up moving around (basically are you ambulating?) - Have you passed gas or had a bowel movement? (if they had a c-section) - Are you cramping? - Are you having any vaginal bleeding (lochia)?
+- How do you feel today?
+Any fevers or chills overnight? etc. - Have you been up moving around (basically are you ambulating?) - HAVE YOU PASSED GAS OR HAD A BOWEL MOVEMENT IF THEY HAD C-SECTION - Are you having any vaginal bleeding (lochia)?
 If so, is it less than, equal to, or greater than your normal period? - Dizzy?
 Fatigued?
 Lightheaded upon standing?
 Palpitations?
 Shortness of breath? (looking for s/s of anemia) - Are you breast feeding? - Are you having pain in your breasts?
-Are they engorged? - What kind of birth control are you taking?
-Do you plan on using birth control, and if so, what kind? - Are you sore?
+Are they engorged? - What kind of birth control do you plan to use? - Are you sore?
 Itching?
 Painful urination?
 Increased frequency?
 Blood in urine? (make sure to check before you see the patient if she had an episiotomy or if she still has a catheter) - Headaches?
+Vision changes?

-Vision changes? - On physical exam, extra things: - Feel for fundus of the uterus- and put on note: uterus is at the umbilicus, or how many centimeters below the umbilicus - o Lochia (vaginal bleeding): Less than normal menses
+- On physical exam, extra things: - Feel for fundus of the uterus- and put on note: uterus is at the umbilicus, or how many centimeters below the umbilicus - Lochia (vaginal bleeding): Less than normal menses (Defer until you are with the resident) - Check for calf tenderness (DVT)